3320 Citizenship/Alien Status | SNAP

 To determine if USCIS has assigned a new alien status

-SAVE or USCIS Form G-845-S (USCIS Save Document Verification) may be used to obtain secondary or additional information to verify alien status.
+SAVE may also be used to obtain secondary or additional information to verify alien status.

 LOGGING IN THE SYSTEM FOR THE FIRST TIME: